Pilot (Faking It)

-Pilot is the first episode of MTV's comedy series Faking It.
-The episode aired on the MTV in the United States on April 22, 2014.
+Pilot is the pilot episode and the first episode of the first season of the American romantic comedy TV series Faking It.
+It aired on MTV in the United States on April 22, 2014.
+It was written by series developer and executive producer Carter Covington and directed by Jamie Travis.
 The episode primarily focuses on introducing the series, two best friends, Karma (Katie Stevens) and Amy (Rita Volk) after numerous failed attempts to become popular, they are mistakenly outed as lesbians, which instantly makes them popular and the centre of attention.
 Karma is aroused with their sudden popularity, as the most handsome guy Liam (Gregg Sulkin) notices her and becomes attracted to her.
 On the contrary, Amy is annoyed with having to carry on.

 Plot

 The episode opens with Karma and Amy discussing a plan to make them popular at their very liberal high school.
 It is evident from the beginning that the two girls live very different lives from the depiction of their family.
 Amy is still not on board with Karma pretending to be blind and questions how they will even be able to make people believe it.
 The plan soon backfires when Karma catches a frisbee and throws it back.

 Lauren soon shows up with her 'minions' and orders Karma and Amy to get out of her light.
 Amy tells her not to piss her off and that she has access to her toothbrush.
 She later tells them to go back to the Isle of Lesbos when both Shane and Liam show up.
 After they chase Lauren off they introduce themselves.
 Karma becomes nervous at seeing Liam and runs off.
-Amy introduces herself and accepts Shane's party invitation before running of to find Karma.
+Amy introduces herself and accepts Shane's party invitation before running off to find Karma.
 Once she is gone Shane comments that they would be the perfect "lesbian" friends.

 At Shane's party they are shocked at how everyone seems to be different compared to at school.
 Karma gets up to get drinks when she sees Liam.
 We then see Shane enter and comment that everyone is wearing too much clothes.
 Lauren shows up since she is one of the lead candidates for homecoming queen, which Shane comments no one cares about.
 She says everyone does and that she is there to set things straight.
 As Karma gets the drinks and is about to leave the room she bumps into Liam and spills it over them both.
 He apologizes and she faints.

 Outside, Shane goes up to Amy who is waiting for Karma to come back.
-He says he has been craving lesbian energy and Amy says even though she is flattered, she isn't gay.
+He says he has been craving lesbian energy and Amy says even though she is flattered, she is not gay.
 He then says he was like her once, afraid to be himself.
 Amy decides to go look for Karma so they can leave the party.